yzmar4real/ai_cybersecurity_compliance/README.md

 ## Conclusion:
-Elevate your cybersecurity compliance by adopting artificial intelligence to audit and enhance your Cisco network devices.
-Our Python script, powered by OpenAI's GPT-3.5-turbo model, equips you with the advanced capabilities needed to strengthen network security and stay ahead of emerging threats.
+Elevate your cybersecurity compliance by adopting artificial intelligence to audit and enhance your network devices.
+This Python script, powered by OpenAI's GPT-3.5-turbo model, equips you with the advanced capabilities needed to strengthen network security and stay ahead of emerging threats.
 Transform your network security management with AI-driven insights today!

 ## Contacts
 *Oluyemi Oshunkoya (yemi_o@outlook.com)